acm-ucr/documentation/docs/react/mapping-filtering.md

 ]
 ```

-We can iterate through each produce objects using the `.map()` function.
+You can iterate through each produce objects using the `.map()` function.
 In the example below, we iterate and render each element in `PRODUCE`.
 The parameter of `map` method is a callback function taking in `(element, index)`.
 The function returns the code block displaying produce information.
 The parent tag of the map method must have a key attrbute.